cgkiokas/InterNoC/README.md

 ### Setup Notes:
-All components are packed in InterNoC.lib so adding it in the component library and putting it in top priority should make the parts fully portable.
+All components are packed in InterNoC.lib & InterNoC.pretty so adding them in the component library and putting it in top priority should make the parts fully portable.